anyfavors/n8n-helm/README.md

 curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash
 ```

-Then install the plugins used by the CI workflow:
+Then install the plugins used by the CI workflow.
+Both are required locally to run the
+unit tests and `pre-commit` checks:

 ```bash
 helm plugin install https://github.com/helm-unittest/helm-unittest